waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 3 (Failed):** The switch at (3, 10) opened a different, previously unseen path.
   - **Test:** Explored the western elevated platform after activating the switch.
   - **Conclusion:** Failed.
 No new paths opened.
 The western puzzle appears to be self-contained.
 - **Hypothesis 4 (Current):** The eastern boulder puzzle is independent and must be solved to proceed.
-I need to push the boulder at (15, 3) to the switch at (18, 14) to clear the barrier at (10, 13).
+I need to get onto the eastern platform to assess how to push the boulder at (15, 3) to the switch at (18, 14).
 - **Hypothesis 4 (Current):** The eastern boulder puzzle is independent and must be solved to proceed.
 I need to push the boulder at (15, 3) to the switch at (18, 14) to clear the barrier at (10, 13).
   - **Conclusion:** Failed.
 No new paths opened.
 The western puzzle appears to be self-contained.
 - **Hypothesis 4 (Current):** The eastern boulder puzzle is independent and must be solved to proceed.
 I need to push the boulder at (15, 3) to the switch at (18, 14) to clear the barrier at (10, 13).